jurajsic/DQBFbenchmarks/README.md

 ## Running the Benchmarks
 How to run with benchexec:

-Install the package of tool-info modules:
+Install the package `dqbftoolinfos` of tool-info modules:
 ```
 pip3 install tool-infos
 ```